Background pattern

 31620 Huarte (Navarra) - Spain.

-You can access detailed and updated information on this medication by scanning the QR code included in the leaflet and packaging with your smartphone.
+You can access detailed and updated information about this medicine by scanning the QR code included in the prospectus and packaging with your mobile phone (smartphone).
 You can also access this information at the following internet address: https://cima.aemps.es/cima/dochtml/p/76944/P_76944.html

 QR code to: https://cima.aemps.es/cima/dochtml/p/76944/P_76944.html